 This information is about access to all types of cancer treatments.
 When we use the word ‘treatment’, this also includes drugs used to treat cancer.

-- what the side effects are
+- the side effects and risks of the treatment

 If you and your doctor agree that you would benefit from the treatment, you can apply to the NHS for funding.
 You apply in different ways across the UK.
 There may also be other things you can do if a treatment isn’t available (see below).